schulze-paul/Video-Laboratory/README.md

 ## Welcome to VideoLab

-VideoLab is an automated video classification tool that automatically collects available data about a video from the YouTube API and makes it easy to manually classify the video and analyse it further.
+VideoLab is an automated video classification tool that automatically collects available data about a video from the YouTube API.
+But some questions can not be answered with data from YouTube, and this is where the real value of VideoLab lies.
-You can comfortably fill the form while the video plays right inside of the interface with all of the familiar controls that you find on YouTube.
+You can comfortably fill the form while the video plays right inside of the interface with all of the familiar controls that you know from YouTube.
 Comments are also visible right below the video.

 VideoLab is built on the `JavaScript` library [ReactJS](https://reactjs.org/) using the [Electron](https://www.electronjs.org/) framework.